Wendy Abrams

 Wendy Abrams (born 1965) is an American environmentalist.
 She is the founder of the non-profit organizations Cool Globes and the Eleven Eleven Foundation.
 In 2010 she was designated a Women's History Month Honoree by the National Women's History Project.

 Early life and education

 Abrams grew up Wendy Mills in Highland Park.
-She received a bachelor's degree from Brown University (1987) and an MBA from the Kellogg Graduate School of Management.
+She received a bachelor's degree in organizational behavior and management from Brown University (1987) and an MBA from the Kellogg Graduate School of Management.

 Career

-In 2006, Wendy Abrams founded Cool Globes, Inc., a non-profit organization dedicated to raising awareness of climate change through public art and education.
+In 2006, Abrams founded Cool Globes, Inc., a non-profit organization dedicated to raising awareness of climate change through public art and education.
 The first exhibit, "Cool Globes: Hot Ideas for a Cooler Planet" premiered in Chicago in 2007 and since then the exhibition has been in 24 cities and translated into nine languages- from Arabic to Spanish.